my-short-circuits/multicamera_thermal/README.md

 ## Notes and Limitations

-- This is not a calibrated medical or safety instrument.
 - Manual alignment depends on the camera lens, MLX90640 variant, and physical mounting.
 Reset is intentionally gated behind the ADJ lock so the alignment doesn't reset when you grab the device.
 - The WiFi export AP is open while freeze mode is active.
 There is no password, on purpose, because the AP is short-lived.
-- Battery display is hidden unless `BATTERY_ADC_PIN` is wired to an ADC GPIO and the divider is sized for the cell.
+- Battery display is hidden unless `BATTERY_ADC_PIN` is wired to an ADC GPIO and the divider is sized for the cell
-- The MLX cell pitch maps to about 1.7 deg per cell horizontally — anything sub-cell-width (a thin pen, the gap between two fingers) will be averaged into its neighbours by the sensor itself before any firmware filter touches it.
-There is no firmware fix for that; it is the inherent resolution.
-- Photos are intentionally not part of the initial repository.

-## Acknowledgements

-- Melexis for the [MLX90640 driver](https://github.com/melexis/mlx90640-library) (Apache 2.0).
-- [LovyanGFX](https://github.com/lovyan03/LovyanGFX) for the display and DMA infrastructure.
-- DFRobot for the AXP313A driver and the FireBeetle 2 / Fermion display reference designs.
-- Espressif for the ESP32-S3 Arduino core and the [esp32-camera](https://github.com/espressif/esp32-camera) DVP driver.